apache/incubator-heron/docs/developers/compiling/docker.md

 $ docker/build-artifacts.sh ubuntu14.04 0.1.0-SNAPSHOT ~/heron-release
 ```

-This will build a docker container specific to Ubuntu 14.04, create a source
+This will build a Docker container specific to Ubuntu 14.04, create a source
-tarball of the heron repository, run a full release build of heron, then copy
+tarball of the Heron repository, run a full release build of Heron, and then
-the artifacts into the ~/heron-release directory.
+copy the artifacts into the `~/heron-release` directory.

 Optionally, you can also include a tarball of the Heron source if you have one.
 By default, the script will create a tarball of the current source in the Heron
 repo and use that to build the artifacts.

-**Note**: If you are running on Mac OS X, Docker must be run inside a virtual
+**Note**: If you are running on Mac OS X, Docker must be run inside a VM.
-machine.
-Therefore, you must make sure that both the source tarball and
+Therefore, you must make sure that both the source tarball and destination
-destination directory are somewhere under your home directory.
-For example, you
+directory are somewhere under your home directory.
+For example, you cannot
-cannot output the Heron artifacts to `/tmp` because `/tmp` refers to the
+output the Heron artifacts to `/tmp` because `/tmp` refers to the directory
-directory inside the VM, not on the host machine.
-Your home directory, however,
+inside the VM, not on the host machine.
+Your home directory, however, is
-is automatically linked in to the VM and can be accessed normally.
+automatically linked in to the VM and can be accessed normally.

 After the build has completed, you can go to your output directory and see all
 of the generated artifacts: